 Some of these emails request personal information so the scammer can file false tax returns or otherwise inappropriately use the taxpayer’s identity.
 In other cases, the emails contain malware or computer viruses that allow hackers to access your personal networks and data.
 Typically, the IRS does not send emails, and any electronic contact of this nature that claims to be from the federal or state government should be questioned.

 What to Do If You Are the Victim of a Tax Scam in Indiana

 Avoiding tax scams in Indiana is not always possible.
 If you think you have been the victim of a tax scam in Indiana, contact the Indiana DOR or the IRS at 1-800-829-3903.
-The attorneys of Camden & Meridew, P.C. are experienced in tax law and happy to assist with any IRS or Indiana DOR tax issues.
+Julie Camden of Camden & Meridew, P.C. is experienced in tax law and happy to assist with any IRS or Indiana DOR tax issues.
 For an appointment, please call 317-770-0000 or complete our online contact form.

 This website supplies general information about the law but it is provided for informational purposes only.
 This content does not create an attorney-client relationship and more importantly is not meant to constitute legal advice.
 You should not act on any of the information contained herein without first consulting an attorney.